The best Black Friday 2019 deals in Australia

 Bose QC35 II | AU$338.40 (AU$499; save AU$160.60)

-It's not quite Black Friday yet on Amazon but the these marvellous and very popular noise cancelling cans are, in the silver and black colour options, are down to just over AU$338 apiece, if you want to grab a set right away.
-However, we'd recommend you wait as there's a good chance the price might drop further this weekend.View Deal
+It's not quite the Black Friday price we were expecting on Amazon but the these marvellous and very popular noise cancelling cans are, in the silver and black colour options, down to just over AU$338 apiece.
+However, if you're fine with a bit more colour on your headphones, the new Rose Gold version is even cheaper at AU$332.10.View Deal

 Bose SoundLink Revolve+ | AU$308 (was AU$439; save AU$131)

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.